Richelle-T/exercise-tracker/README.md

 ### Prerequisites

 1. Clone this repository
-2. In both directories, enter the following commands in the terminal
+2. For both directories /exercises-rest and /exercises-ui, enter the following commands in the terminal `npm install`
-3. Run `npm install`
-4. Run `npm start`
+`npm start`

 ## Usage
 All changes made (add, edit, delete) will be reflected on the home page.
 To return to the home page, click on "Home" in the navigation.